N8sGit/ResearchFriend/README.md

 ### Research Friend
 Research friend is a simple research assistant tool built with langchain that takes a pdf, proofreads, identifies potential unsourced claims of fact, and points out unclear language.
-It then prints out a bulleted list of these issues.
+It then prints out a bulleted list of these issues along with the page number.
 You are then given the option for the model to incorporate corrections for these errors into a new document and save the corrected text to /corrected_texts (as a .txt in case further editing is needed)

 It's a more scalable and efficient way of detecting errors since it will work with a pdf of any length and the prompt has been optimized.
-It's less copy and pasting than using the ChatGPT app.
+It's less copy and paste than using the ChatGPT app.

-Note: unsourced claims of fact will  [citation needed] comment next to them
+Note: unsourced claims of fact will  have  a [citation needed] comment inserted next to them

 ## Starting steps
 Make sure you place your pdfs in /pdf directory.